Skip to main content

 For more information, visit GitHub.

-Step 7: Confirm the Node is Synchronized
+Step 7: Confirming the Node is Synchronized

 While the node is synchronizing, the /status endpoint is available.
 You will be able to compare this to another node's status endpoint era_id and height to determine if you are caught up.
 You will not be able to perform any casper-client calls to your 7777 RPC port until your node is fully caught up.